lemonjesus/TranscodeBot/README.md

 * `/input` - is your watch directory.
 This can be mounted as Read-Only.
 When a file is added to this directory, TranscodeBot will add it to its processing queue.
 * `/output` - Where you want the movie to go.
 Because TranscodeBot preserves file paths (see below), you can make your output the same place you store and serve your media for a more automated pipeline.
 * `/app/config.yml` - **(optional)** Map this volume to your config file, if you have one.
+See the example file in the repo.

 TranscodeBot will not back-transcode, meaning its `/output` directory is basically write-only.

 ## Configuration
-All configuration options are documented in the example `config.yml` file with their defaults.
+All configuration options are documented in the example `config.yml.example` file with their defaults.
 In Docker, this file should be mapped as a volume to `/app/config.yml`.
 If you do not supply one, the defaults are used.

 ## Operation
 TranscodeBot watches its input directory for incoming media and mirrors it into an output directory after transcode.
 For example: